slingr-stack/slingr-docs/content/en/extending/extending-platform/java-sdk.md

 ### Webhooks

-If you want your endpoint to receive calls over HTTP, you can easily do that with the annotation `@EndpointWebService`:
+To enable your endpoint to receive HTTP calls, you can achieve this effortlessly by using the **`@EndpointWebService`** annotation:

 ```java
 @SlingrEndpoint(name = "sample")